webbgroup/certified-aws-developer-associate-notes/1-aws-fundamentals/vpc.md

 - Subnets are per VPC per AZ
 - Some AWS resources can be deployed in VPC while others can’t
 - You can peer VPC (within or across accounts) to make it look like they’re part of the same network

+## ENI (Elastic Network Interface)

+- An elastic network interface is a logical networking component in a VPC that represents a virtual network card.
+It can include the following attributes:
+    - A primary private IPv4 address from the IPv4 address range of our VPC
+    - One or more secondary private IPv4 addresses from the IPv4 address range of our VPC
+    - One Elastic IP address (IPv4) per private IPv4 address
+    - One public IPv4 address
+    - One or more IPv6 addresses
+    - One or more security groups
+    - A MAC address
+    - A source/destination check flag
+    - A description
+- We can create and configure network interfaces in your account and attach them to instances in your VPC.
+- An AWS account might also have requester-managed network interfaces, which are created and managed by AWS services to enable to use other resources and services.